Star-ho/Star-ho/README.md

 Hello!
 I'm Sungho :wave:
 ===========
-## Clean code reads like well-written prose.
-Clean code never obscures the designer’s intent but rather is full of crisp abstractions and straightforward lines of contro
-Grady Booch

  - 💼 I’m currently working on The Pirates
  - 🌱 I’m currently learning Clean Code and TDD
  - 💬 Ask me about Clean Code